devSchacht/essential-image-optimization/app/partials/book.md

 While compressing an image with Guetzli is very (very) time-consuming and will make your fans spin, for larger images, it is worth it.
 I saw plenty of examples where it saved anywhere up to 40% on file size while maintaining visual fidelity.
 This made it perfect for archiving photos.
 On small to medium sized images, I still saw some savings (in the 10-15KB range) but they were not quite as well pronounced.
 Guetzli can introduce more liquify-esque distortion on smaller images while compressing.

+You may also be interested in Eric Portis research [comparing](https://cloudinary.com/blog/a_closer_look_at_guetzli) Guetzli to Cloudinary's auto-compression for a different data point on effectiveness.

 ### <a id="mozjpeg-vs-guetzli" href="#mozjpeg-vs-guetzli">How does MozJPEG compare to Guetzli?</a>

 Comparing different JPEG encoders is complex - one needs to compare both the quality and fidelity of the compressed image as well as the final size.
 As image compression expert Kornel Lesi&#x144;ski notes, benchmarking one but not both of these aspects could lead to [invalid](https://kornel.ski/faircomparison) conclusions.